 For example, you may use a WordPress plugin like Cart66 to display a product page with a buy button and facilitate product delivery, but without integrating Cart66 with a Payment Gateway, users can’t actually enter their purchase information and buy your product.

 When choosing a sales system, you’ll often times need a “gateway” which enables you to take credit card transactions online.
+Compare the mobile payment capabilities provided by different card payment providers.
 That gateway then needs to be integrated as part of your sales system.
 Some popular Payment Gateways include Authorize.net, Clickbank, 2Checkout, and Trialpay, Paypal and Google Checkout.
 These gateways connect your sales checkout system to your bank account.

 Payment gateways vary in cost per transaction.